Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Seventy minutes," Al predicted confidently.
 She’d memorized pretty much every inch of the winding, beautiful road through Lakebeds National Park and alongside the winding river Dagnabbit, and she’d just passed the first of the park’s car parks for hikers.

 She quite liked the long commute: it was thinking time, private time.
-Work was busy, home was manic… the hour and a half she got in the car twice a day was welcome downtime for switching mental gears and relaxing.
+Work was busy, home was manic... the hour and a half she got in the car twice a day was welcome downtime for switching mental gears and relaxing.

 *"Awesome!
 You’ll be just in time to see her land.
 See you soon!"*

 "See you soon," Al promised, and ended the call.

-The news shifted her right out of calm and collected and right into something more… motherly.
+The news shifted her right out of calm and collected and right into something more... motherly.
 Her *baby* was home!
 The big metal one, not the one behind her bellybutton.
 The thought of laying eyes again on her favorite spaceship in all the wide worlds made her heart lift in her chest.

 She indulged herself a little and put her foot down to get there a few minutes early.